CATEGORIES & CRITERIA

 - An overview of customer service policy and how it ensures a consistent and high-quality experience across all retail channels (in-store and online).

-- Details of cycle-related services and stock offered in-store, and how this complements or integrates with online product offering.
+- Details of cycle-related services and stock offered in-store, and how this complements or integrates with the online product offering.

 - How staff’s cycling knowledge and skills are leveraged to support customers across both physical and digital interactions.

-BEST RETAILER SERVICES
+RETAILER SERVICES

 Who should you nominate?
 This award recognises companies that provide outstanding services directly benefiting members of the cycling trade, particularly retailers.
 Nominations are open to businesses offering essential B2B services such as: staff training, EPOS and inventory management systems, bike fitting software, workshop solutions, marketing support, financial services, or other tools that enhance retailer operations and profitability.

-Winner will be decided by a judging panel.
+Voting Method: The winner will be decided by a judging panel.

 Judging Criteria: Nominees will be evaluated on the following key areas concerning their service to cycling retailers: